 However, there are more and more alternative fuels coming to market that can help us further reduce our dependence on gasoline, like ethanol fuel vehicles, hydrogen fuel cell cars and even all-electric cars.
 And even though research and development of new technology is a lot more expensive than simply continuing to rely on a well-refined 100-year-old combustion engine design, as more auto companies begin (or continue) to build alternative-fuel vehicles, and more people begin (or continue) to purchase these cars, the cost of manufacturing will eventually come down, too.

-To learn more about how to cut gas dependence and other related topics, follow the links on the next page.
+To learn more about how to cut gas dependence and other related topics, follow the links below.